-During 2020 and into 2021, the Company continued expansion of its focus from a lending-oriented credit platform to an alternative asset management platform in the United States.
+Beginning in 2020, the Company expanded of its focus from a lending-oriented credit platform to an alternative asset management platform in the United States.
 Through its subsidiaries, the Company, acquired certain investment management contracts and/or the economic benefit thereof thereby providing a growing stream of asset management fee income.